 - Create a Relaxing Home Environment: Surround yourself with calming colors, soothing music, and a clutter-free space to reduce stress.

-- Build a Support Network: Connect with friends, family, or support groups who can provide encouragement and understanding.
+- Build a Support Network: Connect with friends, family, or support groups who can offer encouragement and understanding.

 - Make Healthy Choices Together: Encourage your family to join you in eating healthy, exercising, and making other positive lifestyle changes.